kevinvai10/kevinvai10/README.md

 ### Hi there 👋 I am Kevin, nice to meet you!

-I'm a software engineer focused mainly in JavaScript technologies.
-To know more about my skill take a look in **skillset** below.
+I'm a software engineer focused mainly in JavaScript and front end technologies.
+To know more about my skills and interests take a look in **skillset** below.

 ### 🧰 Skillset